-The principal (or their nominee) will put in place arrangements so that medication is stored:
+The Principal (or their nominee) will put in place arrangements so that medication is stored:

-- securely to minimise risk to others - in a place only accessible by staff who are responsible for administering the medication - away from a classroom (unless quick access is required) - away from first aid kits - according to packet instructions, particularly in relation to temperature.
+- securely to minimise risk to others - in a place only accessible by staff who are responsible for administering the medication - away from a classroom (unless guick access is required) - away from first aid kits - according to packet instructions, particularly in relation to temperature.

-For most students, Gladstone Park Secondary College will store student medication at the sick bay].
+For most students, Gladstone Park Secondary College will store student medication in the First Aid area in the general office.

-The principal may decide, in consultation with parents/carers and/or on the advice of a student's treating medical/health practitioner:
+The Principal may decide, in consultation with parents/carers and/or on the advice of a student's treating medical/health practitioner:

-- that the student's medication should be stored securely in the student's classroom if quick access might be required - to allow the student to carry their own medication with them, preferably in the original packaging if: - o the medication does not have special storage requirements, such as refrigeration - \circ doing so does not create potentially unsafe access to the medication by other students.
+- that the student's medication should be stored securely in the student's classroom if quick access might be required - to allow the student to carry their own medication with them, preferably in the original packaging if: - o the medication does not have special storage requirements, such as refrigeration - doing so does not create potentially unsafe access to the medication by other students.